Sky or Virgin Media: which is better?

 For those wanting decent broadband, Sky look to be cheapest.

-Sky's line rental no longer comes with any inclusive calls, and the cheapest call plan is their Evenings And Weekends Extra package, which costs £4 a month.
+Sky's line rental (£18.99) doesn't include any calls, and the cheapest call plan is their Evenings And Weekends Extra package, which costs £4 a month.

-Even allowing for that, they're cheaper than Virgin by about £5 a month - but with much slower broadband.
+All the same, Sky are cheaper than Virgin by at least £3 a month - but with much slower broadband.

-Compare the two for budget bundles without sacrificing must have channels with our comparison table here.
+Compare the two for budget bundles without sacrificing must have channels, using our comparison table here.

-We've picked out two "large" bundles with a good number of TV channels for each provider - 170 for Virgin Media; around 320 for Sky, of which about 50 are Freeview, with no HD - each provider's standard set top box and unlimited broadband.
+We've picked out two "large" bundles with a good number of TV channels for each provider - 190 for Virgin Media and around 320 for Sky, of which about 70 are Freeview, with no HD - each provider's standard set top box and unlimited broadband.

 The main difference here is the broadband speeds - for this example, we've used Sky's up to 17Mb package and Virgin's middleweight fibre, up to 100Mb.
 Ignoring that issue, it's incredibly close.

 We used to have to build our own Virgin Media bundle to create similarly priced packages - and ours included their 50Mb broadband.
-The fact that the new Big Fun deal costs just a couple of pounds more than our hand built version shows how seriously Virgin take the value of their Big Bundle deals.
+The Fun Bundle - previously known as the Big Fun deal - is better, which shows how seriously Virgin take the value of their readymade bundles.

 For a little more flexibility regarding large bundles, or to see what it'll cost to include any must have channels, it's also worth looking at our family bundle comparison table.